Lemonous/interlecture/README.md

 You can now enable virtualenv by sourcing the `activate` file in the virtualenv `bin` folder, and disable it by simply running `deactivate` at any time.

-Then use `pip` and `yarn` to install the rest of the project dependencies automatically:
+Then use `pip` and `yarn` to install the rest of the project dependencies automatically.
+From the project root, run:

 ```bash
 $ cd interlecture